RikeshThapa/algorithms_review/README.md

 If you are someone that likes having their brains tickled by the sheer algorithmic delight, feel free to follow, star, like and most importantly contribute.

-Follow me here:
+Follow me here: \
-:bird: twitter @misterrpink1
+:bird: twitter @misterrpink1 \
-:github: github /RikeshThapa
+:computer: github /RikeshThapa